 According to Herodotus, this reponse supposedly means: 1. the gods are grumpy at Athens (represented by the goddess Athena: ‘Pallas’ and ‘Tritogeneia’ are her titles); 2.
 Athens is going to be sacked by an enemy; 3. a ‘wooden wall’ will save the day, and that’s the Athenian navy.

 And, wonder of wonders, this turns out to be an accurate prediction of the naval battle at Salamis in 480 BCE, where the Athenian fleet crushed the Persians.

 Some important things to observe here.

 - The poem Herodotus quotes wasn’t a real prediction.
 We should take it as given that virtually all stories about foretelling the future are written in hindsight.
 The prophecies we hear about were either composed after the events they supposedly predicted, or were vague enough that they could be reinterpreted in light of actual events.
-This is not an authentic oracular pronouncement.
+This is not a prediction, and it isn’t an authentic oracular pronouncement.

 - Real-life oracular responses were not normally predictions, but instructions or, alternatively, statements about the will of the gods or what is morally right.

 - Real-life responses were not typically obscure.